Cancer Facts and Statistics

 Cancer Facts & Figures for Hispanics/Latinos

-Some 15% of the US population identify themselves as Hispanic or Latino—the largest, fastest-growing and youngest US minority group.
+About 17% of the US population identified as Hispanic or Latino in 2014—the largest US minority group.
 This publication, also available in Spanish, provides estimated numbers of new cancer cases and deaths for Hispanics/Latinos, as well as the most recent statistics on cancer occurrence and information on cancer risk factors (e.g., tobacco use, obesity, and alcohol consumption) and the use of cancer screening tests.

 Cancer Treatment & Survivorship Facts & Figures

 The number of Americans with a history of cancer is growing due to the aging and growth of the population, as well as improving survival rates.
-This comprehensive survivorship report, a collaboration with the National Cancer Institute, provides current and projected cancer prevalence estimates for the United States, as well as data from the National Cancer Data Base on treatment patterns, and information on the common effects of cancer and its treatment.
-This Facts & Figures title is the newest addition to the series.
+This comprehensive survivorship report, a collaboration between two of the Society’s Intramural Research Programs -- Surveillance & Health Services Research and Behavioral Research – and the National Cancer Institute, provides current and projected cancer prevalence estimates for the United States, as well as data from the National Cancer Data Base on treatment patterns, and information on the common effects of cancer and its treatment.

 Global Cancer Facts & Figures